Options for High Availability

-Oracle has a Maximum Availability Architecture (MAA), which includes a combination of the options with Data Guard and RAC environments.
+Oracle has a Maximum Availability Architecture (MAA) that includes a combination of options with Data Guard and RAC environments.

-With RAC, you can apply rolling patches to eliminate downtime for patching.
+With RAC, we can apply rolling patches to eliminate the downtime while patching.
 Additional nodes can be added to the cluster to provide more resources since the nodes can use the CPUs and memory that are available on each server.

 Data Guard also provides a way to test an application rollout or database upgrade by using a snapshot of the production database on the standby server.